 A well established concept where your cycle is assisted by a battery driven motor.
 There are lots of different designs on the market and regulations regarding how they should work have recently been updated.
 An electric bike should be a pedal assist cycle with a maximum power output of 250w.
 Some models are marketed with a twist-and-go style throttle which does not need the rider to pedal.
 This type of electric bike when used like this does not comply with current legislation as it is effectively a battery driven moped rather than a cycle.
 You need Road Tax, a licence and insurance to ride one.

 We have been suppliers of Giant Electric bikes for over 10 years and find them very reliable and very well supported by Giant UK who provide product support as well as training for our staff to ensure we can keep your electric bike serviced and running.
 We also now sell Trek electric assist bikes.
 Come in to see which you prefer.
-Two of the most common questions we are asked is how far will it go on a battery charge and will it recharge as I pedal along.
+Two of the most common questions we are asked are how far will it go on a battery charge and will it recharge as I pedal along.
 We have tested a few models in the surrounding area of rolling hillside terrain and found 22 to 26 miles to be normal and some customers report in excess of 30 miles on flatter terrain.
 As battery technology improves, capacity is increasing and so the 100km journey is becoming a reasonable prospect.
 Giant introduced battery regeneration a few years ago.
 Unfortunately you need an extensive downhill section more like an alpine descent of 10 miles or so to generate any useful amount of battery charge and the UK does not have much terrain like this.
 There was also a significant reduction in life span of the battery by utilising this feature so it was removed.

 What Should my Bike be made from?